 Call us today at 888-287-1046.
 We serve clients throughout Missouri, Kansas, Oklahoma, and Arkansas and we are committed to protecting the rights of the injured.

 What Are Federal Trucking Regulations

-The federal government restricts the actions of commercial trucking companies and drivers due to the fact that these vehicles are large, heavy, and can pose a danger to other drivers.
-Commercial trucks can weigh as much as 80,000 pounds and have wider turning radiuses and bigger blind spots than conventional vehicles.
+The federal government restricts the actions of commercial trucking companies and drivers because these vehicles are large, heavy, and can pose a danger to other drivers.
+Commercial trucks can weigh as much as 80,000 pounds and have a wider turning radius and a bigger blind spot than conventional vehicles.
 The sheer size and bulk of these vehicles mean that they could put other cars at risk.
-In order to minimize this risk, the Federal Motor Carrier Safety Administration (FMCSA) has established a number of guidelines.
+To minimize this risk, the Federal Motor Carrier Safety Administration (FMCSA) has established several guidelines.

 Among other stipulations, the FMCSA requires truck drivers and trucking companies to:

 - Minimize the number of hours drivers may be on the road before taking a rest stop

 - Ensure that all drivers receive the proper training and instruction